 View an interactive map of the known ranges of queensnakes in Ontario.

 Queensnakes mate soon after emerging from hibernation in the spring.
 The females give birth to live young late in the summer.
-A brood consists of up to 23 young, but more commonly contains about half that number.
+A brood consists of approximately eight to 14 young.
 At birth, the young are approximately 20 centimetres in length.

 The diet of the queensnake is one of the most restricted of any snake; it feeds almost exclusively on crayfish that have recently moulted.
 In the spring and fall, queensnakes may bask communally, even in low shrubs.
 Little is known about queensnake hibernation sites.